-V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core)

-V.A.1.a).(1) This must include review of fellow cases logged in the ACGME Case Log System.
-(Core)

-Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
-Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
-This feedback will allow for the development of the learner as they strive to achieve the Milestones.
-More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.
+V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment. ^(Core) V.A.1.a).(1) This must include review of fellow cases logged in the ACGME Case Log System. ^(Core) throughout the course of members to reinforce well deficiencies.
+This feedbac to achieve the Milestones. aculty members should provide feedback frequently each rotation.
+Fellows require feedback from faculty I-performed duties and tasks, as well as to correct ik will allow for the development of the learner as they strive .
+More frequent feedback is strongly encouraged for fellows it may result in a poor final rotation evaluation.
+V.A.1.b) Evaluation must be completed at the completion of the assignment. ^(Core) V.A.1.b).(1) Evaluations must be documented at least every three months. ^(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core)

-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core) V.A.1.b).(1) Evaluations must be completed at least every three months.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
-(Core)
+V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)